 Welcome to Year 4’s Class Page

-Please click here to view the Year 4 timetable for this term – AUTUMN 2018 timetable YR4
+Please click here to view the Year 4 timetable for this term – SPRING 2019 timetable YR4

-For your information, Mr Webb will be teaching the children throughout the week, and Mrs George is the Year 4 teaching assistant every morning.
-In the afternoons, Miss Sharples and Mrs Collier will be joining us to assist with extra reading and intervention groups, along with additional support from Mrs Maji.
+For your information, Mr Webb will be teaching the children throughout the week and Mrs George is the Year 4 teaching assistant every morning.
+We are also lucky to have support in the classroom from Mrs Maji.

 We hope you find this newsletter helpful in informing you of what your children will be learning about this term.